Marli Alexa Flashes Her Hot Bod In A Strappy Black Bikini At The Beach

 “Marli you are one of the most beautiful women that I have ever laid eyes on.
 You are truly a dream come true.
 We’re not worthy of you!” a fourth comment read.

 The model doesn’t appear to be shy when it comes to showing some skin in her online snaps.
-She’s been known to rock racy ensembles such as tiny bathing suits, skimpy tops, and racy lingerie in her photos.
+She’s been known to rock sexy ensembles such as tiny bathing suits, skimpy tops, and racy lingerie in her photos.

 As previously reported by The Inquisitr, Marli delighted her followers earlier this week when she showcased her beach body in a light pink string bikini and some white sneakers.
 To date, that pic has raked in more than 28,000 likes and over 530 comments.